cornell-zhang/allo/docs/source/setup/index.rst

 To install and use Allo, we need to have the LLVM compiler infrastructure installed on our system.
 We have already prepared a prebuilt version of LLVM on our server, so you can directly export it to your system path.
 Please follow the instruction below to set up the environment.
+If you want to install Allo on your local machine, you can refer to the [README](https://github.com/cornell-zhang/allo) guideline in the Allo repository.

-Make sure you have the access to the :code:`brg-zhang` or :code:`zhang-21` server.
+Make sure you have the access to the :code:`brg-zhang` or other Zhang group server.
 You can log into the server by SSH or use VSCode Remote SSH extension.
 Please refer to `this website <https://code.visualstudio.com/docs/remote/ssh>`_ for more details on configuring VSCode.
 Those servers are only accessible from the campus network.